Mexican Quinoa Casserole

-Hi there.
-I hope you’re having an awesome weekend.
-The weather has been absolutely gorgeous here so we’ve been outside for most of it.
-And I’m excited because I have quite the recipe to share with you today.
+I’m excited because I have quite the recipe to share with you today.
 It’s vegetarian, packed with protein (18 grams per serving) and gluten-free.
-I think you’re going to like it.
+I think you’re going to like it… I *know* you’re going to like it!

-When you think of healthy food, Mexican food isn’t typically the first thing to pop in your head (at least not for me).
+When you think of healthy food, Mexican food isn’t typically the first thing to pop into your head (at least not for me).
 But you can certainly make Mexican dishes that are healthy and the recipe I’m sharing today proves it.
+This casserole has a mixture of veggies, quinoa, beans and cheese.
+A delicious and nutritious Mexican feast!

 Isaac and I LOVED this dish.
 Each bite is full of flavor and texture — a fiesta in your mouth, if you will.
 All the veggies are cooked to perfection so they taste fresh instead of overcooked and mushy.